I’m so excited to share my Gingerbread Farmhouse with you! This gingerbread house has been months in the making. But absolutely worth it in the end.

 I had some left over green royal icing so I made little flower beds in the windows and sprinkled some chocolate covered sunflower seeds on top, A.K.A Christmas lights!

 My Christmas wreath!
 It’s so cute.
 I used a Wilton tip 67 and placed the silver dragees around it.
-I let this dry for 24 hours before placing it on the house with some royal icing.
+Then let it dry for 24 hours before placing it on the house with some royal icing.

 So the roof is my favorite part of this house, but the chimney decorating has to be the tastiest!
 I used chocolate rock candy, try not to eat them all.